-The RPT Guidelines also set forth an exemption from deliberating processes for certain kinds of transactions with related parties, with no prejudice to the obligation to also periodically inform the Related Parties Committee and the Board of Directors thereon, consistently with the legal and regulatory provisions applicable to this matter.
-In particular, the exemption from the deliberating process concerns:
+The RPT Guidelines also set forth an exclusion from decision-making processes for certain kinds of transactions with related parties, with no prejudice to the obligation to also periodically inform the Related and Connected Parties Committee and the Board of Directors thereon, consistently with the legal and regulatory provisions applicable to this matter.
+In particular, the exemption from the deliberating process concerns, inter alia:

-- Operations involving a minimal amount; - Ordinary operations as specified by CONSOB (6), of which the most important are ordinary transactions carried out on conditions equivalent to market or standard terms; - Transactions with or between companies controlled including jointly by Poste Italiane, as well as transactions with companies subject to considerable influence by Poste Italiane, provided that in the companies controlled or subject to considerable influence that are the counterparties of the transaction no significant interests (as identified in the RPT Guidelines) are held by other parties related with Poste Italiane, as outlined in the RPT Guidelines.
+- Operations involving a minimal amount; - Ordinary operations as specified by CONSOB (7), of which the most important are ordinary transactions carried out on conditions equivalent to market or standard conditions; - transactions with or between subsidiaries, including jointly controlled companies, and with associated companies, provided that in the subsidiaries or associates which are counterparties to the transaction there are no significant interests of other parties included in the Single Perimeter, as identified in the RPT Guidelines.
 Agreements and contracts entered into by BancoPosta RFC with the so-called "special purpose entities" (i.e. subsidiaries operating in the financial and insurance sectors, whose products are sold by BancoPosta) are not considered exempt for the purposes of Bank of Italy regulations.
+However, amendments to long-term agreements with special purpose entities which occur after approval and which, in terms of economic impact, do not exceed 1% of the original value of the contract and which do not affect the essential elements of the contract itself, are considered exempt.